top of page

 Perfectionism is often misunderstood, so let's slow this down.

-Brené Brown, whose research focuses on shame, vulnerability, and resilience, defines perfectionism this way:
+Brené Brown, whose research focuses on shame, vulnerability, and resilience, defines it this way:

-“Perfectionism is not the same thing as striving for excellence.
-Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgment, and shame.”— Brené Brown, The Gifts of Imperfection
+"Perfectionism is not the same thing as striving to be your best.
+Perfectionism is not about healthy achievement and growth.
+Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgment, and shame." — Brené Brown, The Gifts of Imperfection

 That definition matters, because it reframes perfectionism as fear-based, not achievement-based.